Revised TDM Call for Papers Special Issue on: "Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)"

-Elizabeth Whitsitt, Devin Bray, Julien Chaisse, Tomoko Ishikawa, Joongi Kim, Stephanie Mullen, Donald Robertson and Frédéric Sourgens will be editing a Special Issue of Transnational Dispute Management (TDM, ISSN 1875-4120, www.transnational-dispute-management.com) on the Trans-Pacific Partnership Agreement between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States and Vietnam.
+Elizabeth Whitsitt, Devin Bray, Julien Chaisse, Tomoko Ishikawa, Joongi Kim, Stephanie Forrest and Frédéric Sourgens will be editing a Special Issue of Transnational Dispute Management (TDM, ISSN 1875-4120, www.transnational-dispute-management.com) on the CPTPP between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam.

-The Trans-Pacific Partnership (TPP) Agreement is one of three mega-regional agreements that will change the landscape of the international economic order in the coming years.
+The CPTPP is one of three mega-regional agreements that will change the landscape of the international economic order in the coming years.
 The origins of the historic deal can be traced to the Trans-Pacific Strategic Economic Partnership (TPSEP) Agreement concluded by Brunei, Chile, New Zealand and Singapore in the fall of 2005.
 Three years later, eight other Pacific-Rim countries began discussions with the members of TPSEP in hopes of concluding a broader deal on trade and investment in the region.
-After some delay, the 12 participating nations reached agreement on October 5, 2015 resulting in the historic and wide-ranging TPP, subject to national ratification procedures.
+After some delay, the 12 participating nations reached agreement on October 5, 2015 resulting in an historic and wide-ranging agreement called the Trans-Pacific Partnership (TPP) Agreement.
+In 2017 the United States withdrew from the TPP giving rise to speculation that the Agreement would collapse.
+However, in the Spring of 2017 the remaining 11 members of the TPP decided to revive the Agreement.
+Those efforts proved successful and in January 2018 states announced that they had reached a new Comprehensive and Progressive Agreement for Trans-Pacific Partnership.

-Similar to other mega-regional trade deals, state parties to the TPP have pledged to reduce or eliminate tariffs on a wide range of goods and services.
+The CPTPP incorporates the original TPP with suspension of a limited number of provisions.
+Similar to the TPP and other mega-regional trade deals, state parties to the CPTPP have pledged to reduce or eliminate tariffs on a wide range of goods and services.
+Such commitments exist in chapters pertaining to textiles, technical barriers to trade, sanitary and phytosanitary measures, competition, state-owned enterprises and small- and medium-sized enterprises.
 The ambitious pact also attempts to establish closer relationships between the Pacific-Rim parties by promoting regulatory coherence and the reduction of non-tariff barriers to trade and investment.
-TPP chapters on competitiveness, customs administration and trade facilitation, services, investment, regulatory coherence and e-commerce attempt to reduce the burdens placed on businesses operating within the agreement.
-But, facilitating free trade of goods and services is not the only aim of the TPP.
-The presence of chapters such as those related to investment, capacity building, development, labour, and the environment underscore the intention of the state parties to balance economic goals with other objectives.
+CPTPP chapters on competitiveness, customs administration and trade facilitation, services, investment, regulatory coherence and e-commerce attempt to reduce the burdens placed on businesses operating within the agreement.
+Nonetheless, state parties to this new arrangement have also suspended a number of provisions that were included in the TPP.
+Suspended provisions are located in a variety of CPTPP chapters, including those related to trade facilitation, investment, services, public procurement, intellectual property rights (IPR), environment and transparency.

 - Cooperation and Capacity Building